Neither Sex Has a Corner on Sin: The Complicit Women of Isaiah 3-4, Current Events, and Women Attached to Power

 Anyway, this man joined my table during lunch, asking what we would have said if we had been part of the panel discussion that had just completed.
 Since the topic was one of my interests – gender differences – I jumped in and said I don’t believe the difference between men and women is a matter of leading and following, as had been implied by the panel.
 Ruling authority is granted to all human beings equally in Genesis, and since leadership and authority go hand in hand, it does not seem that there is any basis for claiming men were created to lead and women were created to follow.
 Continue reading “Who is Struggling More (Men or Women) is the Wrong Question”

-We were committed to this path since we thought it was the only “biblical” way, even though we ended up far more frustrated than happy.
+We were committed to this path since we thought it was the way a Christian marriage should function, even though we ended up far more frustrated than happy.
 Then about ten years ago we went through a crisis that brought all of our unhealthy relational patterns to the surface.
 At that point we either had to figure out how to change or face the possibility of losing everything we had worked toward for so long.

-Just not in the way you might assume.
-Continue reading “What I Learned from the “Perfect” Wife: Sarah, Abraham and 1 Peter 3:1-6″
+Continue reading “What I Learned from the Perfect Wife: Sarah, Abraham and 1 Peter 3:1-6”

-Five Reasons I Don’t See Male Authority in Genesis 1-3
+Five Reasons I Don’t See Male-Female Hierarchy in Genesis 1-3

 I recently recorded another podcast with Dr. Juli Slattery, cofounder of Authentic Intimacy and author of Rethinking Sexuality.
 This time the discussion was about husbands and wives who control their spouses.
 The other guest that day was Dr. Ron Welch, a counseling professor at Denver Seminary and author of The Controlling Husband.